Connected MontréalCONNECTED MONTRÉAL

 Last call is 3am.
 Bars go until sunrise.
 Most American cities wind down at 2am.
 Montreal's best clubs don't peak until 1:30am and run until 6am on weekends.

 Private group housing at scale.
-Montreal has a deep inventory of legal, licensed B&Bs and private residences that accommodate 10 to 30 guests.
+Montreal has a deep inventory of legal, licensed houses and private residences that accommodate 10 to 30 guests.
 Everyone stays together.
 No separate hotel rooms, no splitting the group.

 Restaurant quality is legitimate.
 Montreal has more restaurants per capita than New York City and a James Beard-calibre dining scene.
 Spots like Joe Beef, Liverpool House, and Marcus are internationally recognized.
 Group dinners here are an event.